peshkov - stock.adobe.com

 In cryptography, a key is a value used with an algorithm to encrypt and/or decrypt data.
 A private key, also known as a secret key, is kept on its owner's system and never transmitted publicly.
 A public key, as the name implies, is openly available to anyone who wants it.
 It can be posted to a public key server, as in a public key infrastructure system.

-There are two main types of encryption that use keys: symmetric encryption and asymmetric encryption.
+Two main types of encryption use keys: symmetric encryption and asymmetric encryption.
 In symmetric encryption, information is converted from plaintext to ciphertext using the same private key to encrypt and decrypt.
 In asymmetric encryption, a public key and a private key are used.
 The sender's private key encrypts the data -- this is the digital signature -- and the receiver uses the public key to decrypt it and verify it matches the attachment.
 The public key and private key in digital signatures are mathematically related but cannot be generated from each other.
 Because private keys are specifically assigned and unique to each user, they provide verified authenticity to the sender's message.

 The process of signing digital documents requires each party to trust that the individual creating the digital signature has not shared their private key with anyone.
 If other people were to obtain access to the private key, they could create a fraudulent digital signature in the private key holder's name.